-One is to prime your canvas or final support with gesso so that whatever paint you add on top will not absorb into the support itself.
-This is really important for the use of thin paint, especially if you want to create a more wash-like or stain effect with your thinned out paint.
+The first approach is to prime your canvas or final support with gesso so that whatever paint you add on top will not absorb into the support itself.
+This is a good idea when used with thin paint, especially if you want to create a more wash-like or stain effect with your thinned out paint.

-The second approach would be to actually mix the gesso and acrylic paint together to thin it out to your desired consistency.
-Since you probably want to keep the same color/tone of your desired paint, I would recommend choosing clear gesso to do your thin bidding.
+The second approach would be to mix the gesso and acrylic paint together with a palette knife to thin it out to your desired consistency.
+Since you probably want to keep the same color/tone of your desired paint, I would recommend choosing clear gesso, like this one, to do your thin bidding.

 - Golden Open Thinner (the art company Golden has created an acrylic thinner that can not only thin your paint, but also slow down the drying time of your acrylics)

 - US Art Supply AirBrush Thinner (even if you don’t work with airbrushes, airbrush thinners are really great at thinning acrylic paint without compromising the paint coverage or color.
 You’ll have to add a bit at a time into your acrylic paint to get your desired texture)